-This landmark exhibition showcases major works by the legendary Dutch Master alongside those of the many British artists he inspired, such as William Hogarth, Joshua Reynolds, Henry Raeburn, David Wilkie, Jacob Epstein, John Bellany, and Frank Auerbach.
+This landmark exhibition showcased major works by the legendary Dutch Master alongside those of the many British artists he inspired, such as William Hogarth, Joshua Reynolds, Henry Raeburn, David Wilkie, Jacob Epstein, John Bellany, and Frank Auerbach.

-Highlights of the show include key paintings by Rembrandt drawn from British collections, such as Belshazzar’s Feast from the National Gallery in London and Girl at the Window from Dulwich Picture Gallery, as well as star paintings now overseas, such as The Mill from the National Gallery of Art in Washington DC.
+Highlights of the show included key paintings by Rembrandt drawn from British collections, such as Belshazzar’s Feast from the National Gallery in London and Girl at the Window from Dulwich Picture Gallery, as well as star paintings now overseas, such as The Mill from the National Gallery of Art in Washington DC.

 From early beginnings around 1630, it grew into a mania that gripped collectors and art lovers across the country, reaching a fever pitch in the late-eighteenth century.
-The exhibition also reveals the profound impact of Rembrandt’s art on the British imagination, by exploring the wide range of native artists whose work has been inspired by the Dutch master, over four centuries, right up to the present day.
+The exhibition also revealed the profound impact of Rembrandt’s art on the British imagination, by exploring the wide range of native artists whose work has been inspired by the Dutch master, over four centuries, right up to the present day.

 Rembrandt is renowned for the penetrating realism of his self-portraits and there will be some particularly fine examples in this show, including the extraordinary Self-Portrait, aged 51 (on long-term loan to the Scottish National Gallery) and Portrait of the Artist as Young Man (c.1629-31) from the Walker Art Gallery in Liverpool, which was the first painting by the artist to leave Holland and the first to enter a British collection, when it was presented to Charles I in the early 1630s.